 Mr. Lee has extensive international business experience and currently is the Chairman and owner of a company supplying specialty medical devices, systems and drugs to healthcare institutions in the ASEAN region.
-He is also on the board of a biomedical company and a mobile/internet gaming company.

-Mr. Lee was one of the founding shareholders and directors of Rex in August 2002.
+Mr. Lee was one of the founding shareholders and directors of Rex in August 2002